 By understanding what your nonprofit can’t offer, you can quickly weed out corporate sponsorship relationships that wouldn’t be a good fit for your organization.
 This will also be beneficial down the line when you create a written sponsorship agreement.

-Communicate Your Expectations Clearly
+Tip #8: Communicate Your Expectations Clearly

 Before entering a conversation with a potential sponsor, create organization-wide expectations with the different teams at your nonprofit.
 This is especially important if you’ll rely on other staff to fulfill your sponsorship obligations.
-You may not think that providing daily metrics for a social campaign will be a big lift on your development team, but checking in guarantees that it will be a manageable ask.

 When corporate sponsorship expectations align with your nonprofit’s long-term goals, your team can enter a sponsorship search with confidence.
 Agreed-upon guidelines will help you find a sponsor that aligns with your mission and needs.

-Equip Your Donors to be Advocates
+Tip #9: Equip Your Donors to be Advocates

 Even when a donor fully supports your mission and delights in being a part of it, they may not think to share it with others in their lives.
 But securing corporate sponsorships for nonprofits is another area where donors can shine.